 The first thing to do whenever you have unwanted spots on your polypropylene rug is to blot out the blemish immediately with a moist cloth or sponge to dilute the stain.
 Secondly, scrub the affected spot with a wet sponge and rug shampoo or detergent.
 Then, wash thoroughly for the last time with clean water only to remove out the soap and any remaining stain.

 Although polypropylene rugs are known to withstand a great amount of dirt, stains, and spillage, a time would come when they would require thorough cleaning if they must retain their beauty and elegance.

 You may have been carrying out simple cleanings on the rugs to make them stay clean always but if you want them to regain their initial sauce and freshness, overall cleaning and complete washing is the way to go.

 There are two ways to carry out a thorough washing.

 - Hire a Professional

-If you don't have the time to wash your polypropylene rug yourself, find it difficult, or live in an apartment with no yard access to wash your rug, then you may have no other choice than to hire professional rug cleaners to help you out.
+If you don't have the time to wash your polypropylene rug yourself, you find it difficult, or you live in an apartment with no yard access to wash your rug, then you may have no other choice than to hire professional rug cleaners to help you out.

 The cost of rug cleaning varies from place to place but one thing is certain - you will have your rug fresh and clean once again without breaking a sweat.